-Councillorsare required to make a commitment to undertake training and development as part of their acceptance of office.
+Councillors Members of the Council are required to make a commitment to undertake training and development as part of their acceptance of office.

-Councillors are required to undertake any relevant committee training before they can sit on a committee or act as a substitute.
+Councillors Members are required to undertake any relevant committee training before they can sit on a committee or act as a substitute.
 They are also required to keep their knowledge up to date by undertaking training at least once every two years, or following any policy/legislation changes.

-Councillors are also required to undertake Standards Training and Equalities Training and keep their knowledge up to date by undertaking training at least once every two years, or following any policy/legislation changes.
+CouncillorsMembers are also required to undertake Standards Training and Equalities Training and keep their knowledge up to date by undertaking training at least once every two years, or following any policy/legislation changes.